joelparkerhenderson/wordbooks/pages/service-organization-control-2/index.md

 * Privacy: Personal information is collected, used, retained, and disclosed in conformity with the commitments in the entity's privacy notice.

-To obtain a SOC 2 report, a service organization must engage an independent auditor to perform an examination of its controls over a period of time.
-The auditor provides an opinion on whether the controls are suitably designed and operating effectively to meet the TSC criteria.
-The resulting SOC 2 report provides stakeholders with assurance that the organization has implemented appropriate controls to protect sensitive information.

-SOC 2 reports can be of two types - Type I and Type II.
+SOC 2 reports can be of two types: Type I and Type II.
 A Type I report assesses the design of the controls at a point in time, while a Type II report assesses both the design and operating effectiveness of the controls over a period of time (usually 6-12 months).

+To get a SOC 2 report, an organization engages an independent auditor to examine the controls.
+The auditor provides opinions on whether the controls are suitably designed and operating effectively to meet TSC criteria.
+The auditor's report provides assurances that the controls are appropriate.